Check in with Lawrence University's admissions department for any important information, including application fees.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Lawrence University must submit the following items.
-Double check with Lawrence University's admissions department to confirm all application materials and requirements.
+To apply to Lawrence University, all applicants must submit the following items.
+Check in with Lawrence University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|